EddyShimwa/To-do-list/README.md

 - I will add the add and remove options
 - I will use OOPS
 - Modern Style Design
+- I will add the images as the backgrounds

 <p align="right">(<a href="#readme-top">back to top</a>)</p>